-This manual applies to devices from firmware version 5.00.00 in both non-intrinsically and intrinsically safe versions.
+This manual applies to devices from a firmware version PROFIBUS 5.00.00 / FIELDBUS 3.00.00 in both non-intrinsically and intrinsically safe versions.

 We expressly state that the contents of this operating manual do not form part of or modify a former or existing agreement, assurance or legal relationship.
 All obligations are specified in the particular purchase contract which also contains all the applicable warranty regulations.
 These contractual warranty conditions are neither extended nor restricted by any statements in this document.